MystenLabs/encrypted-nft-poc/README.md

 ## Configure Backend

-The backend server holds the S3 credentials and also the stores the user address maps to users' encryption keys.
-It supports endpoints that does the obfuscation and
+The backend server holds the AWS S3 credentials and also stores the user address maps to users' encryption keys.
+It exposes endpoints that take an image and do the obfuscation, encryption and decryption based on the corresponding keys for the user address.
+It also obfuscated NFT and its ciphertext to S3 with its configured access keys.

+Note that this backend serves as a demo purpose, an authentication system for a key server should be in place in production for all requests for decryption.
+This is because anyone who has access to the encryption private key can decrypt all private NFTs from ciphertext to its original form.

+Alternatively, one can implement a wallet client that keeps an encryption private key secure and does encryption and decryption in place.
+See more in [Encryption Key Management](#encryption-key-management) for discussion.

+### Set up AWS S3 (or storage solution of your choice)

 Copy the `backend/env.example` file to `backend/.env`.

-### Set up AWS S3 (or storage solution of your choice)

 This example uses AWS S3 to store resources such as obfuscated image and the ciphertext.
 This part can be modified for other storage solutions, feel free to skip this section if not needed.
 For the purpose of this demo, an AWS S3 bucket can be set up as following: